Severe Weather Statement issued for Nance by NWS - News Break

 Severe Weather Statement issued for Nance by NWS

-Effective: 2021-06-22 21:41:00 CDT Expires: 2021-06-22 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Nance A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1000 PM CDT FOR SOUTHWESTERN NANCE AND NORTHWESTERN MERRICK COUNTIES At 924 PM CDT, a severe thunderstorm was located near Fullerton, or 30 miles northeast of Grand Island, moving south at 25 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Effective: 2021-06-22 19:59:00 CDT Expires: 2021-06-22 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Nance A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR EAST CENTRAL NANCE...NORTHEASTERN MERRICK AND CENTRAL POLK COUNTIES At 753 PM CDT, a severe thunderstorm was located near Silver Creek, or 20 miles southwest of Columbus, moving south at 45 mph.
+HAZARD...Golf ball size hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Archer and Central City.
-HAIL...1.75IN WIND...60MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+This severe storm will be near Osceola around 800 PM CDT.
+HAIL...1.75IN WIND...70MPHalerts.weather.gov